digitarald/make-fxos-install/README.md

 # Make FxOS Install

-Easily install packaged and hosted apps using the Firefox OS remote debugging protocols.
+Command-line tools to install packaged and hosted apps using the Firefox OS remote debugging protocols.

 ## How it works